remy/nodemon/README.md

 Check out the [grunt-nodemon](https://github.com/ChrisWren/grunt-nodemon) plugin to integrate nodemon with the rest of your project's grunt workflow.

+## Pronunciation

+> nodemon, is it pronunced: node-mon, no-demon or node-e-mon (like pokémon)?

+Well...I've been asked this many times before.
+I like that I've been asked this before.
+There's been bets as to which one it actually is.

+The answer is simple, but possibly frustrating.
+I'm not saying (how I pronounce it).
+It's up to you to call it as you like.
+All answers are correct :)

 ## FAQ

 See the [FAQ](https://github.com/remy/nodemon/blob/master/faq.md) and please add your own questions if you think they would help others.